jossmurphy/jossmurphy/README.md

 * Volunteering as a project developer at [UW Blueprint](http://uwblueprint.org/)!
 Really looking forward to learning while contributing to software solutions that will amplify the impact of the charities we support.

-* I'm on the job hunt!
+* On the job hunt!
 Looking for opportunities in Summer 2022 to develop my skills and further my understanding of what career paths are possible in tech.

 ### What motivates me:
 🧑‍🤝‍🧑  I'm highly collaborative and love working with, learning from, and creating opportunities for others.
 I feel most at home when I'm surrounded with people who love to give back.